DarrenCoppinger/milestone-project-4/README.md

 Pagination on the Drinks Page
 Order automatic email on completion.
-Profile page for user with update detils feature.
+Profile page for user with update detils feature. ajax supported adding of items to the cart
+Table number on order that can be selected by administrator

 ## Technologies Used